DanialBeg/DanialBeg/README.md

 ### Hello! 👋

-I'm currently pursuing my Master's of Science in Computer Science @ UCI.
-I'm also working as a Software Engineer at BAE Systems.
+I'm currently working as a Software Engineer at BAE Systems focusing on AI/ML initiatives.

+I graduated with a Master's of Computer Science from the University of California, Irvine in 2023.

 Feel free to reach out if you would like to connect!